megogo/linkerd-static-namer/README.md

 ```
 This will produce the plugin fat-jar at /target/scala-2.12/.

-# Installing
+## Installing
 To install this plugin with linkerd, simply move the plugin jar into linkerd's plugin directory ($L5D_HOME/plugins).
+Don't forgive to define L5D_HOME environment variable.
 Then add a namers block in your linkerd config:

 ```yaml
 namers: